Berenice Abbott: Scientific work

 In addition to her photography, Abbott co-founded a company, the "House of Photography," which developed, promoted and sold photographic equipment and devices from 1947 to 1959.
-Abbott's inventions included a distortion enlarging easel, which created unusual effects on images, and the telescopic lighting pole, known today by many studio photographers as an "autopole," to which lights can be attached at any level.
+Abbott's inventions included a distortion enlarging easel, which created unusual effects on images, and the telescopic lighting pole, known today by many studio photographers as an "autopole", to which lights can be attached at any level.
 Owing to poor marketing, the House of Photography quickly lost money, and with the deaths of two designers, the company closed.

 Abbott's style of straight photography helped her make important contributions to scientific photography.
-She once stated, “We live in a world made by science.
+She once stated, "We live in a world made by science.
 There needs to be a friendly interpreter between science and the layman.
-I believe photography can be this spokesman, as no other form of expression can be.”
+I believe photography can be this spokesman, as no other form of expression can be."

 From 1958 to 1960, she produced a series of photographs for a high-school physics textbook, developed by the Physical Science Study Committee project based at MIT to improve secondary school physics teaching.
 Her work included images of wave patterns in water and stroboscopic images of moving objects, such as Bouncing ball in diminishing arcs, which was featured on the cover of the textbook.
 She contributed to the understanding of physical laws and properties of solids and liquids though her studies of light and motion.

 Between 1958 and 1961, she made a series of photographs for Educational Services Inc., which were later published.
 They were subsequently presented by the Smithsonian Institution in an exhibition titled Image of Physics.
 In 2012, some of her work from this era was displayed at the MIT Museum in Cambridge, Massachusetts.

 Personal life

 The film Berenice Abbott: A View of the 20th Century, which showed 200 of her black and white photographs, suggests that she was a "proud proto-feminist"; someone who was ahead of her time in feminist theory.
 Before the film was completed she questioned, "The world doesn't like independent women, why, I don't know, but I don't care."
-She identified publicly as a lesbian.

-She lived with her partner, art critic Elizabeth McCausland, for 30 years.
+Despite being a lesbian, Berenice Abbott mostly kept her sexual orientation a secret, particularly in her later years.
+Despite her desire to keep her sexual orientation a secret, she spent thirty years living with her companion, art critic Elizabeth McCausland.
+She gradually distanced herself from that identity, wanting to be known as a photographer, despite some accounts claiming she was openly gay in her early years.

 Abbott's life and work are the subject of the 2017 novel The Realist: A Novel of Berenice Abbott, by Sarah Coleman.

 The first comprehensive biography was published in 2018, Berenice Abbott: A Life in Photography by Julia Van Haaften (W. W. Norton); it was nominated for a PEN America award and a Lammy in biography, and excerpted in The Paris Review April 10, 2018.